CybercentreCanada/cccs-aws-scooper/README.md

 After pulling the repository to your environment and installing the required dependencies, users must have valid credentials configured to their AWS account of choice.

-Run `python -m scooper.main --help` to see all CLI options.
+Run `python -m scooper --help` to see all CLI options.

 #### CLI Options